lyteword/chspurgeon-tod/volume-7/psalm-139.md

 **Verse 6.** *Such knowledge is too wonderful for me*, etc. When we are about to look upon God's perfections, we should observe our own imperfections, and thereby learn to be the more modest in our searching of God's unsearchable perfection: *Such knowledge*, saith David, *is too high for me, I cannot attain unto it.* Then do we see most of God, when we see him incomprehensible, and do see ourselves swallowed up in the thoughts of his perfection, and are forced to fall in admiration of God, as here. *"Such knowledge is too wonderful for me; it is high, I cannot attain unto it."* — *David Dickson.*

 **Verse 6.** *Such knowledge is too wonderful for me.* Compared with our stinted knowledge, how amazing is the knowledge of God!
 As he made all things, he must be intimately acquainted, not only with their properties, but with their very essence.
 His eye, at the same instant, surveys all the works of his immeasurable creation.
 He observes, not only the complicated system of the universe, but the slightest motion of the most microscopic insect;—not only the most sublime conception of angels, but the meanest propensity of the most worthless of his creatures.
-At this moment he is listening to the praises breathed by grateful hearts in distant worlds, and reading every grovelling thought which passes though the polluted minds of the fallen race of Adam...At one view, he surveys the past, the present, and the future.
+At this moment he is listening to the praises breathed by grateful hearts in distant worlds, and reading every grovelling thought which passes though the polluted minds of the fallen race of Adam...
+At one view, he surveys the past, the present, and the future.
 No inattention prevents him from observing; no defect of memory or of judgment obscures his comprehension.
 In his remembrance are stored not only the transactions of this world, but of all the worlds in the universe;—not only the events of the six thousand years which have passed since the earth was created, but of a duration without beginning.
 Nay, things to come extending to a duration without end, are also before him.
 An eternity past and an eternity to come are, at the same moment, in his eye; and with that eternal eye he surveys infinity.
 How amazing!
 How inconceivable!— *Henry Duncan (1774-1846), in "Sacred Philosophy of the Seasons."*

 **Verse 6.** *Such knowledge is too wonderful for me.* There is a mystery about the Divine Omnipresence, which we do not learn to solve, after years of meditation.
 As God is a simple spirit, without dimensions, parts, or susceptibility of division, he is equally, that is, fully, present at all times in all places.
 At any given moment he is not present partly here and partly in the utmost skirt of the furthest system which revolves about the dimmest telescopic star, as if like a galaxy of perfection he stretched a sublime magnificence through universal space, which admitted of separation and partition; but he is present, with the totality of his glorious properties in every point of space.
 This results undeniably from the simple spirituality of the Great Supreme.
 All that God is in one place he is in all places.
 All there is of God is in every place.
 Indeed, his presence has no dependence on space or matter.
 His attribute of essential presence were the same if universal matter were blotted out.
 Only by a figure can God be said to be in the universe; for the universe is comprehended by him.
 All the boundless glory of the Godhead is essentially present at every spot in his creation, however various may be the manifestations of this glory at different times and places.
 Here we have a case which ought to instruct and sober those, who, in their shallow philosophy, demand a religion without mystery.
 It would be a religion without God; for "who by searching can find out God?"— *James W. Alexander, in "The (American) National Preacher",* 1860.